 My right hon.
 Friend has my full support in dealing with these complex issues through the prism of the national interest.
-She will know that when we joined the European Economic Community all those years ago, we did so on a cross-party basis comprised of women and men of good will.
+She will know that when we joined the European Economic Community all those years ago, we did so on a cross-party basis comprising women and men of good will.
 Should we not now seek to replicate that, to deliver a people’s parliamentary Brexit?

 I thank my hon.
 Friend.
 When it comes to Members across the House voting on the deal that we bring back from the European Union, I hope that all Members will recognise the importance of delivering on the vote of the British people and delivering a deal that will be good for the UK.